Multiple Shooting Approach for Finding Approximately Shortest Paths for Autonomous Robots in Unknown Environments in 2D: An application in robotics

 \begin{proposition} The obtained sequence of bundles $\hat{\mathcal{F}} =${\sc Perprocessing}$(\mathcal{F}^*)$ satisfies: \begin{itemize} \item[(a)] Two distinct bundles of $\hat{\mathcal{F}}$ do not intersect each other. \item[(b)] The shortest path joining $p$ and $q$ along $\hat{\mathcal{F}}$ avoids the obstacles. \end{itemize}

 \end{proposition}

-The proof of Proposition~\ref{obser:reduce_cross} is given in the Appendix.
+The proof of Proposition~\ref{obser:reduce_cross} is given in the Appendices.
 Furthermore, each bundle $a_i$ of $\hat{\mathcal{F}}$ belongs to the sector of $\overline{B}(a_i,r)$ whose angle does not exceed $\pi$, for $i = 1,2, \ldots,N$.
-Thus instead of solving Problem (P$^*$), we deal with (P) which is our object in this paper.
+Thus, instead of solving Problem (P$^*$), we deal with (P) which is our object in this paper.

-The following path planning algorithm (Algorithm~\ref{alg:path_planning}) for autonomous robots is modified from Binh et al.'s algorithm in~\cite{BinhAnHoai2021}.
-Whenever the robot, at $q$, moves to a position marked in the past, say $p$, $p \notin \overline{B}(q,r)$, MMS is called to find approximately the shortest path joining $p$ and $q$ along a sequence of bundles of line segments.
+The following path planning algorithm (Algorithm~\ref{alg:path_planning}) for autonomous robots is modified from An et al.'s algorithm in~\cite{BinhAnHoai2021}.
+Whenever the robot moves from $q$ to a position marked in the past, say $p$, $p \notin \overline{B}(q,r)$, MMS is called to find approximately the shortest path joining $p$ and $q$ along a sequence of bundles of line segments.